hchan/tachyonsJourney/README.md

 # Chapter 2 - Lost and all alone
 Time: 200 million years after the big bang
-But to no avail.
+But to no avail...
 Within a few planck time, she was gone.
 They were all gone.
 Tachyon was lost ... and all alone.
 For the next 200 million years, he just stayed there moping ...
 But one day ...
 Harry the Hydrogen: "Coming through!"
 Helen the Hydrogen: "Yipeeee!"
 Tachyon: "??"
 Tachyon: "Where are you going?"
 Harry & Helen : "We're getting married!"
 Tachyon: "Oh, congrats, I'm so happy for you"
 Harry: "The ceremony is at the center of the star."
 Tachyon: "Star, what's that?"
 Harry: "Come along, we'll show you"
-Mission: Help Harry and Helen "Fuse" in their matrinomy.
+*Mission*: Help Harry and Helen "Fuse" in their matrinomy.
-Game: Control both Hydrogen particles to collide.
+*Gam*e: Control both Hydrogen particles to collide.
 Harry starts at the north, and helen from the west.
 Tap both at roughly the same time so they collide in the center and fuse.
 This process is called nuclear fusion ... the energy used to create a star

 # Chapter 3 - The birth of the Incredible Hulk ...
 I mean Gamma Ray
 Their wedding was awesome.